 Rules for content and structure

 - Abstracts must be in British English.
 (If you are not a native English speaker, you are advised to have your writing reviewed by a native English speaker before submission.)

 - Abstracts should preferably contain previously unpublished results.

-- Abstracts must be no more than 500 words/1,700 characters (including spaces), excluding the title and excluding the name(s) and institutes/companies of the authors and co-authors.
+- Abstracts must be no more than 500 words (including spaces), excluding the title and excluding the name(s) and institutes/companies of the authors and co-authors.

 - All co-authors must be listed.